triton-inference-server/server/docs/client.rst

   $ cd build
   $ cmake -DTRTIS_CLIENT_CMAKE_DIR:PATH=`pwd`/../lib/cmake/TRTIS .
-  $ make -j8 trtis-clients
+  $ make -j8 client

-The example CMake file that illustrates how to build is in build/trtis-clients/CMakeLists.txt.
-The build produces both a statically and dynamically linked version of the example application into build/trtis-clients/install/bin.
+The example CMake file that illustrates how to build is in build/client/CMakeLists.txt.
+The build produces both a statically and dynamically linked version of the example application into build/client/install/bin.

 .. _section-client-api: